nslaughter/codecourt/README.md

 - **User Management**: Authentication, profiles, and progress tracking
 - **Competitions**: Host time-limited coding competitions with leaderboards
 - **Notifications**: Multi-channel notifications for system events
+- **Robust Monitoring**: Integrated Prometheus and Grafana stack for metrics and dashboards (no tracing)

 ## Deployment